It was a toss up between a range cooker and a built-in oven. Guess what won?

 The old cooker found a happy new home in Ilford.
 A nice young man renovating a flat there bought it from me on Ebay – the hood, the hob, the oven, the whole shabbang.
 To think we nearly bunged them outside in the skip!
 We also sold our old washer dryer the same way.

 Our choice of range cooker was actually dictated by the hood.
 On testing the extraction vents in the store, we noticed that AEG cooker hoods had the quietest extraction fans by a long shot.
 Therefore we settled on an AEG range cooker.
-You can find my new AEG cooker hood amongst this range of Comet range cookers.

 Getting used to a range cooker